 Currently, only the Central Treatment System (Fig. 4) remains operational with four operating groundwater extraction wells in Remedy Zone C, including EW‐1 (in temporary shutdown mode), EW‐2, EW‐14, and EW‐23.
 These four extraction wells are screened within and pump groundwater from the Lower TSA.
 In 2018, the Central Treatment System removed approximately 1.3 pounds of VOCs from groundwater.
 However, the total lifespan VOCs removed from groundwater between 1997 to 2018 is 494 pounds.
 The pumped extraction wells also provide hydraulic containment of the dissolved VOC plume, which is a requirement of the ROD.

 In 2015, a soil vapor extraction (SVE) system was added to the Central Treatment System mound area to enhance removal of VOC s in the vadose zone.
-The system was expanded in 2016 and again in 2019, and in 2021, additional expansion is being considered where TCE concentrations in groundwater remain above the cleanup level.
+The system was expanded in 2016 and again in 2019, and again in 2021, additional expansion is being considered where TCE concentrations in groundwater remain above the cleanup level.
 By the end of 2018, approximately 60 pounds of VOCs had been removed as soil vapor.
 The current SVE wells are shown in Figure 3.

 Restoration Progress